Reactive vs Proactive AI Workflows: Why Most Automations Break (And How the New Ones Don't)

 6. Monitor for surfacing volume.
 If you're seeing 80% of events surfaced, the workflow's broken — the threshold's too low or the judgment is too noisy.
 Tune.

-Why vault skills get this shape right
+Why pack skills get this shape right

-Each AI Cowork Vault ships with:
+Each AI Prompts ships with:

 - Setup wizard that captures firm context once (the front-loading step above)